Ali1raz/Ecommerce-next-app/README.md

 This project uses:

-- NextJS, a React JS Framework.
+- Next JS, a React JS Framework.
 - Tailwind CSS for styling.
+- PostgreSQL for database management.
+- Prisma for database interactions for Node.js

+- Search box adds query to URL to fetch related products
+- There is conditionally rendered button to reset search results.

 ---